-If you have a fine cotton or silk fabric for doll clothing, but it doesn't have a pattern, you can use rubber stamps, fine stencils, or a paintbrush to create custom colored or printed fabrics with fabric paints.
+If you have fine cotton or silk fabric for doll clothing, but if it doesn't have a pattern, you can use rubber stamps, fine stencils, or a paintbrush to create custom colored or printed fabrics with fabric paints.
 Most of these paints are washable until they are set with the heat of an iron.
 Look for fine fabric markers or fabric crayons if you would prefer to draw, rather than paint.

 Two good fabric paint brands for miniatures are:

 07 of 09

 08 of 09